 The Packaging & Processing Hall of Fame recognizes career packaging and processing professionals for their significant contributions to the industry and education.
 The honor, which PMMI coordinates, had been awarded annually from 1971 until 2014.
-A new class was inducted during PACK EXPO International 2018 in Chicago and future classes will be inducted every other year at PACK EXPO International.
-Nominations for the Class of 2020 will be accepted in early 2020.
+A new class will be inducted during PACK EXPO International 2020 in Chicago and future classes will be inducted every other year at PACK EXPO International.

 The Packaging & Processing Hall of Fame is the top honor a packaging or processing professional can receive in his or her career.
 Past inductees are packaging leaders who have dedicated themselves to the industry through expanding knowledge and volunteer leadership, and have personally advanced the field of packaging.
 A Packaging & Processing Hall of Fame commission evaluates nominations and chooses the coming year's class.
 The commission is made up of a cross-section of industry professionals, including suppliers, journalists and end users.